pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Challenge 2: Understandability & explainability
- Traditional artificial neural networks, for all their impressive feats, often operate as black boxes, churning out results with little transparency into the "how" behind their decisions.
-This lack of explainability can be a major hurdle, especially in critical fields like medicine or finance.
-Here's where the power of hierarchical probabilistic math comes into play.
+Traditional machine learning (using artificial neural networks), for all their impressive feats, operate as black boxes, churning out results with little transparency into the "how" behind their decisions.
+This lack of explainability is, in my opinion, is the biggest challenge especially in critical fields like medicine or defense.

 ## Solution: Hiearchical probabilities
 We need to upgrade our architecture to a probabilitic hiearchy.